Sneakynarnar/educationmania-docs/docs/source/index.rst

 .. code::

-   *Logs in a user with the provided username and password
-   @param {string} username - The username of the account.
+   @param {string} username
-   @param {string} password - The password of the account
+   @param {string} password
-   @returns {Promise<boolean>} - A promise that resolves to true if the login is successful, false otherwise
+   @returns {Promise<boolean>}

+Creating a simple system to where when the user enters their existing username and password the database can take that information and match it with the users username and password.

+if the username and password doesn't match then it would give a login error and for the user to try again.

 :kbd:`Login`